gfd-dennou-club/Dennou-OGCM/README.md

       - horizontal discretization: a spectral Eulerian method based spherical harmonics
       - vertical discretization: a finite volume method
       - time discretization
-        - a LF-AM3 scheme (Shchepetkin and McWillams, 2005) for advective process
+        - a LF-AM3 scheme (Shchepetkin and McWilliams, 2005) for advective process
 	- a leapfrog scheme for fast wave process and vertical diffusive process, a backward Euler scheme for lateral diffusive process
   - Sea ice component